-The tree man disease is the colloquial term for Epidermodysplasia verruciformis or Lewandowsky–Lutz dysplasia an extremely rare genetic skin disorder.
+The tree man disease is the colloquial term for Epidermodysplasia verruciformis or Lewandowsky–Lutz dysplasia, an extremely rare genetic skin disorder.
 Symptoms of the disease include eruptions of warts and horn-like lesions across the body.
-There are only 3 people in the world currently known to be suffering from the condition.
+There are only three people in the world currently known to be suffering from the condition.

-The tree man phenomenon gained international notoriety in 2008 when a documentary featuring Indonesian, Dede Koswara, was aired by Discovery Channel.
-The documentary-makers flew American dermatology specialist Dr. Anthony Gaspari, from University of Maryland, to meet Dede.
+The tree man phenomenon gained international notoriety in 2008 when a documentary featuring Indonesian Dede Koswara was aired by Discovery Channel.
+The documentary makers flew American dermatology specialist Dr. Anthony Gaspari from the University of Maryland to meet Dede.

 Dede’s condition remained untreated for 20 years after a cut received when he was 15 years old became infected.

-At the outset Abul dismissed the warts covering his hands and feet as harmless.
-Taking matters into his own hands he attempted to cut the warts off himself.
+At the outset, Abul dismissed warts covering his hands and feet as harmless.
+Taking matters into his own hands, he attempted to cut the warts off himself.
 This was excruciatingly painful for Abul.
 Attempts with herbal medicine were also unsuccessful.

-Finally, Abul’s fortunes began to change when media exposure highlighted his plight around the world.
-The resulting publicity prompted well-wishers to send donations helping with the cost of treatment.
+Finally, Abul’s fortunes began to change when media exposure highlighted his plight worldwide.
+The resulting publicity prompted well-wishers to send donations to help with the cost of treatment.

 More good news soon followed.
 Bangladeshi Health minister, Mohammad Nasim, announced that Abul’s treatment costs for the tree man disease would be funded by the Bangladeshi government.

-During Abul Bajandar’s treatment, his family from Khulna in Southern Bangladesh, had to move 300km north to the capital Dhaka.
-The Bajandar’s stayed together at Dhaka Medical College whilst Abul underwent a series of surgeries.
+During Abul Bajandar’s treatment, his family from Khulna in Southern Bangladesh had to move 300km north to the capital Dhaka.
+The Bajandars stayed together at Dhaka Medical College whilst Abul underwent several surgeries.

 The first of 16 planned operations began in February 2016.
 Surgery was delayed until it was confirmed the tree man growths were non-cancerous.
-Nearly a year later and a staggering 5kg of the tree man growths have now been removed from Abul’s hands and feet.
-The young father recognises he still has a long road to recovery saying: “I was so worried about raising my daughter,” and “I hope the curse won’t return again.”
+Nearly a year later, a staggering 5kg of tree man growths has now been removed from Abul’s hands and feet.
+The young father recognizes he still has a long road to recovery, saying: “I was so worried about raising my daughter” and “I hope the curse won’t return again.”

-The medical team was led by renowned burns specialist and plastic surgeon Dr. Samanta Lal Sen. Dr. Sen is currently Chief Coordinator of all Burn projects in Bangladesh, based at Dhaka Medical College.
+The medical team was led by renowned burns specialist, and plastic surgeon Dr. Samanta Lal Sen. Dr. Sen is currently Chief Coordinator of all Burn projects in Bangladesh, based at Dhaka Medical College.
 Dr. Sen said: “The hands and feet are now almost fine.
-He will be discharged within the next 30 days after a couple of minor surgeries to perfect the shape of his hands.”
-Dr Sen added that if the warts don’t grow back he’ll be first person to recover from the disease.
+He will be discharged within the next 30 days after a few minor surgeries to perfect the shape of his hands.”
+Dr Sen added that if the warts don’t grow back, he’ll be the first person to recover from the disease.